Bangladeshi art

 Bangladeshi art is a form of visual arts that has been practiced throughout the land of what is now known as Bangladesh.
-Bangladeshi art has a perennial history which originated more than two thousand years ago and is practiced even to this date.
-Among the various forms of Bangladeshi art, photography, architecture, sculpture and painting are the most notable.
+Bangladeshi art has a perennial history that originated more than two thousand years ago and is practiced even to this date.
+Among the various forms of Bangladeshi art, photography, architecture, sculpture, and painting are the most notable.

 History

-The recent excavations of the artifacts in the archaeological site of Wari-Bateshwar indicates that the history of Bangladeshi art dates back to 450 BC.
+The recent excavations of the artifacts in the archaeological site of Wari-Bateshwar indicate that the history of Bangladeshi art dates back to 450 BC.
 However, more research is being carried out in this regard as these excavations conflict with the earlier notions about the existence of early urban civilization in Bangladesh.
 Proper evidence about the earliest development of Bangladeshi art refers to the Mauryan age.
-A number of sculptures have been discovered in Bangladesh which reflect the rich heritage of Mauryan art.
+A number of sculptures have been discovered in Bangladesh, which reflect the rich heritage of Mauryan art.

-The most significant development of Bangladeshi art took place during the Pala rule which existed from 750 to 1174 CE.
-The Palas created a distinctive form of Buddhist art in Bangladesh which even influenced the Chinese, Japanese, eastern Asian and Tibetan art.
+The most significant development of Bangladeshi art took place during the Pala rule, which existed from 750 to 1174 CE.
+The Palas created a distinctive form of Buddhist art in Bangladesh, which even influenced the Chinese, Japanese, Eastern Asian, and Tibetan art.
 This progress of Bangladeshi art continued to some extent during the Sena rule through the 11th and 12th centuries.

-Bangladeshi art witnessed the influence of Islamic art though the arrival of Muslims in Bengal beginning from the 11th century.
-This influence started through the establishment of Sultanate of Bengal which covered most of the area of present-day Bangladesh.
+Bangladeshi art witnessed the influence of Islamic art through the arrival of Muslims in Bengal beginning in the 11th century.
+This influence started through the establishment of the Sultanate of Bengal, which covered most of the area of present-day Bangladesh.
 However, Islamic art in Bangladesh mostly flourished during the Mughal rule.
-The Muslim dynasties mainly contributed in the architectural field.
-A huge influence of Islamic architecture can be seen in numerous mosques, shrines and mazars located throughout Bangladesh.
+The Muslim dynasties mainly contributed to the architectural field.
+A huge influence of Islamic architecture can be seen in numerous mosques, shrines, and mazars located throughout Bangladesh.

 A new wave of evolution was introduced in Bangladeshi art through the pervading of British rule.
 The British left their impact in almost every field of visual arts in Bangladesh.
-Bangladeshi art was bolstered through the introduction of Modern art.
+Bangladeshi art was bolstered through the introduction of modern art.
 This period also gave birth to many famous artists in Bangladesh, including the great artist Zainul Abedin.